-- 30 The City Corporation will expect, - 30.1 all individual applicants to address the licensing objectives in their operating schedule which they are required by the Act to prepare - 30.2 the operating schedule to have regard to the nature of the area where the premises are situated, the type of premises concerned, the licensable activities to be provided, operational procedures and the needs of the local community - 30.3 the applicant to demonstrate in the schedule that they have taken appropriate measures to ensure that the premises will be 'good neighbours' and where appropriate have considered dispersal policies. - In particular, the City Corporation will expect the applicant to be proposing practical steps to prevent disturbance to local residents.
-The City Corporation will expect the applicant to have carried out sound tests, where necessary, to ascertain whether there is any sound leakage and will expect this to have been addressed in practical ways such as:- - 31.1 keeping doors and windows closed and providing adequate mechanical ventilation - 31.2 reducing sound levels and installing a sound limiting device to prevent sound exceeding the appropriate level - 31.3 installing soundproofing measures to contain sound and vibration. - 32 The City Corporation will expect the operators of popular venues, which attract queues, to formulate a system to avoid disturbance to residents.
-This may sometimes be achieved by simply ensuring that the direction of the queue is away from residential accommodation. - 33 However, excessive noise and/or disorder will require more rigorous action.
+- The City Corporation will expect the operators of popular venues, which attract queues, to formulate a system to avoid disturbance to residents.
+This may sometimes be achieved by simply ensuring that the direction of the queue is away from residential accommodation. - However, excessive noise and/or disorder will require more rigorous action.
 It is important that queues formed later in the evening are supervised to keep noise to a minimum.
-Door supervisors will generally be expected to carry out this role, but they must be given clear instructions as to their duties and responsibilities which should cover other areas of crime and disorder, for example under age drinking and drugs. - The City Corporation recommends that for 'promoted events' (as indicated by the City of London Police) a comprehensive risk assessment is undertaken by the licence holders to ensure that crime and disorder and public safety matters are identified and addressed.
-The authority further recommends that the appropriate City of London Police form be used for this and submitted to the Police at least 14 days before the event. - In terms of patrons leaving any premises, particularly late at night or early in the morning, the City Corporation will expect the applicant to consider for inclusion in the operating plan such practical steps as:-
+Door supervisors will generally be expected to carry out this role, but they must be given clear instructions as to their duties and responsibilities which should cover other areas of crime and disorder, for example under age drinking and drugs. - 34 The City Corporation recommends that for 'promoted events' (as indicated by the City of London Police) - 34.1 a comprehensive risk assessment is undertaken by the licence holders to ensure that crime and disorder and public safety matters are identified and addressed. - 34.2 that the appropriate City of London Police Promoted Event Risk Assessment Form 696 be used for this and submitted to the Police at least 14 days before the event. - 34.3 That promoters should have obtained BIIAB Level 2 for Music Promoters - 34.4 That the door supervisor per customer ratio should be 1:50 - In terms of patrons leaving any premises, particularly late at night or early in the morning, the City Corporation will expect the applicant to include in the operating plan practical steps such as:- - 35.1 erecting prominent notices at the exits to premises asking customers to leave quietly and not to slam car doors - 35.2 at appropriate times making loudspeaker announcements to the same effect within the premises - 35.3 instructing door staff to ask customers leaving the premises to leave the area quietly - 35.4 reducing the volume of music towards the end of the evening and where appropriate playing quieter, more soothing music as the evening winds down

-- 35.1 erecting prominent notices at the exits to premises asking customers to leave quietly and not to slam car doors - 35.2 at appropriate times making loudspeaker announcements to the same effect within the premises - 35.3 instructing door staff to ask customers leaving the premises to leave the area quietly - 35.4 reducing the volume of music towards the end of the evening and where appropriate playing quieter, more soothing music as the evening winds down - 35.5 in appropriate cases, having door supervisors or a manager patrolling nearby streets to assess for themselves whether there is a problem and how best to deal with it - 35.6 banning from the premises people who regularly leave in a noisy fashion; - 35.7 increasing outside lighting levels - 35.8 instituting a mini cab/taxi booking scheme - 35.9 any other steps which may be necessary to prevent noise, or other nuisance to neighbours of the licensed premises
+- 35.5 in appropriate cases, having door supervisors or a manager patrolling nearby streets to assess for themselves whether there is a problem and how best to deal with it - 35.6 banning from the premises people who regularly leave in a noisy fashion; - 35.7 increasing outside lighting levels - 35.8 instituting a mini cab/taxi booking scheme - 35.9 any other steps which may be necessary to prevent noise, or other nuisance to neighbours of the licensed premises

 - One of the greatest irritations to residents trying to sleep is the excessive noise escaping from licensed premises.
 Noise escape from premises may preclude the grant of a licence or constitute grounds for the review of any licence previously granted.
-There might also be need for a Noise Abatement notice to be issued under the Environmental Protection Act. - 37 There can be little doubt that a well-managed licensed venue can benefit the local community.
+There might also be need for a Noise Abatement notice to be issued under the Environmental Protection Act. - There can be little doubt that a well-managed licensed venue can benefit the local community.
 However, there is clearly a risk of local residents being disturbed, particularly if the venue is open late at night because people leaving the premises can be a significant problem in the early hours.
-Customers may be less inhibited about their behaviour and may be unaware of the noise they are creating.
+Customers may be less inhibited about their behaviour and may be unaware of the noise they are creating. - 38 City of London Police intelligence indicates that some promoters applying to perform in the City have connections to gangs or convictions for violent crimes.
+Also, there have been a number of incidents where promoted events, attended by rival gangs, have resulted in violent exchanges..
+Measures need to be in place to prevent these crimes occurring.